Children's Studies Minor*

-The minor is offered jointly by the department of literature, language, writing, and philosophy; the department of communication studies; and the department of social science and history.
-Students select six 3-credit courses from the list below, making selections from at least three different disciplines.
+The minor is offered jointly by the department of literature, language, writing, and philosophy; the department of communication studies; and the department of social sciences and history.
+Students select five 3-credit courses from the list below, making selections from at least three different disciplines.

 - ANTH3102 Anthropology of Children and Childhood